joerick/pyinstrument/README.md

 That's really important when debugging performance problems, since Python is often used as a 'glue' language between other services.
-The problem might not be in my program, but I still want to know why it's slow.
+The problem might not be in your program, but you should still be able to find why it's slow.

 ### Statistical profiling (not tracing)